GatorSethBarber/PythonCPPExample/readme.md

 ```
 Afterwards, the pybinds11 module can be accessed like any 3rd-party C++ module.

-### Building
+### Building with Makefile
-Currently, the code is built using directly using a g++ command in a makefile.
+One way of building the code is by directly using a g++ command in a makefile.
 Doing so requires that the name of the file be the same as the given name of the pybind module and that the file extension match one specified by Python.
 Thus, while it is doable, it would be more preferable to use CMake instead.

 To build using the original makefile, run
 ```
-mingw32-make -f Makefile.original
+mingw32-make                // on Windows
+make -f Makefile-linux.mk   // on Linux
 ```

+Both of these will run a shortened version of the appropriate python file used for demonstration.

 #### Building With CMake on Windows